 Our dental care team monitors the development of wisdom teeth in young patients and will recommend extraction when considered necessary for long-term dental health.

-We have answers to some of the most frequently asked questions about tooth extractions.
+We have answers to some of the most frequently asked questions about tooth extraction treatment in Broomall, PA:

 When can I resume normal activities after my procedure?

 After tooth extraction, you can usually resume normal activities within two days.
 However, taking it easy for the first 24 hours is important to reduce the risk of complications.
-Avoid strenuous activities for at least 48-72 hours.
-Additionally, follow your dentist’s diet, oral hygiene, and activity level instructions to ensure proper healing.
+Avoid strenuous activities for at least 48 to 72 hours.
+Follow our dentist’s diet, oral hygiene, and activity level instructions to ensure proper healing.

 How long should I keep the gauze in after wisdom tooth extraction?